-The creative team at Echo Church in Pleasant Hill, MO brings us these glitter hexagon snowflakes.
+The creative team at Echo Church in Pleasant Hill, MO brings us these glitter hexagon snowflakes. (from 2013)

 They went to Hobby Lobby and purchased about 28 white 30″x40″ foam poster boards.
 Using their great math skills, a straight edge, and a table saw, they measured and cut out the hexagon shapes.
 Their back wall is painted black, so they made black frames out of 2x2x8 boards from the hardware store.